Miami Drug Possession Attorney

 Common Drug Possession Defenses

-If you were recently arrested for drug possession, you still have a chance to fight the charge against you by hiring a criminal defense attorney who has experience handling drug crimes.
+If you were recently arrested for drug possession, you still have a chance to fight the charge against you by hiring a Miami drug possession attorney who has experience handling drug crimes.
 Remember, the prosecution must prove – beyond a reasonable doubt – that you were in possession of illegal drugs.

 Your lawyer can thoroughly review your case and determine whether the arresting officer(s) violated your constitutional rights or if there are any weaknesses in the prosecutor’s argument against you.
 The main goal is to suppress any evidence prior to the start of trial.